wb-airbus/soxy/README.md

 ### Accessing Services

-As soon as you have your favorite client setup and the _backend_ code running, you can start using soxy services from your client machine
+As soon as your favorite client is set up and the _backend_ code is running, you can start using soxy services from your client machine

 #### Remote Clipboard